flowjs/fusty-flow.js/README.md

 ## NotResumable

-This library has same methods and properties as Resumable except it handles not resumable uploads and supports IE 7 - and greater browsers.
+This library has same methods and properties as Resumable except it handles not resumable uploads.

 ## NotResumableFile

 Files are instance of `NotResumableFile`.
 It has same methods and properties as ResumableFile.

 Differences in properties:
- * size - always equals to null
+ * size - undefined
  * uniqueIdentifier - is generated in uuid format
  * progress - equals to 0 or 1
- * sizeUploaded - always equals to null
- * timeRemaining - always equals to null
  * chunks - undefined
  * file - undefined

+Differences in methods:
+ * getType - returns undefined
+ * timeRemaining - returns undefined
+ * sizeUploaded - returns undefined